molinerisLab/SnakeGSEA/README.md

 ## SnakeGSEA from other pipelines

 SnakeGSEA can be applied on a generic pre-ranked list of genes produced from your custom analysis workflows.

-Create the `contrast.rnk` files and list all the contrast names in the `config.yaml` file.
+Create the `contrast.rnk` files in the current directory and then run `snakemake -p -j N_CORES all`.

+You do not have to modify the `config.yaml`.
+Eventual rnk files from bit_rna_seq pipelines will be ignored.